Central Dogma Transformer II: An AI Microscope for Understanding Cellular Regulatory Mechanisms: Results

-To justify the choice of 2,361 genes---and to establish a general principle for applying CDT-II to new datasets---we conducted an ablation study across gene set configurations (\textbf{Fig.~2}).

-Our initial attempt used 9,335 genes detected in at least 10\% of cells in the CRISPRi dataset\textsuperscript{12}, applying only a single-dataset expression threshold.
-This configuration ($\sim$54 million parameters) plateaued at a validation Pearson $r$ of 0.37, and attention maps exhibited collapse---a diffuse, uninformative pattern indicating that the model could not resolve regulatory structure from the noisy gene set.

-Based on this result, we hypothesized that genes lacking reproducibility across independent experiments introduced noise that degraded model performance.
-We therefore applied a cross-dataset filter, retaining only the 2,360 genes detected as expressed in two independent K562 CRISPRi screens\textsuperscript{12,14}, and added \textit{GFI}1\textit{B} as a critical test case (2,361 total, $\sim$21 million parameters).
-The effect was immediate: with reduced noise, the learning curve improved steadily throughout training, reaching $r = 0.64$ with training $r = 0.65$---indicating minimal overfitting.
+Our initial attempt used 9,335 genes with a single-dataset expression threshold ($\sim$54 million parameters), plateauing at $r = 0.37$ with attention collapse.
+Despite having 2.6$\times$ more parameters, this larger model underperformed, indicating that model capacity is not the bottleneck---data quality is.
+We hypothesized that genes lacking reproducibility across independent experiments introduced noise.
+Applying a cross-dataset filter---retaining 2,361 genes detected in two independent K562 CRISPRi screens [11,13]---the smaller model ($\sim$21 million parameters) improved steadily to $r = 0.64$ with training $r = 0.65$, indicating minimal overfitting (Fig.~2).

-The contrast is stark: nearly quadrupling the gene count degraded performance by 42\%, while filtering to cross-dataset reproducible genes yielded a 73\% improvement.
-Notably, the larger model ($\sim$54 million parameters) underperformed the smaller one ($\sim$21 million parameters), the opposite of what would be expected if model capacity were the limiting factor.
-This establishes a counterintuitive but practically important principle: gene set quality, not quantity, determines the resolution of the AI microscope.
-Cross-dataset reproducibility filtering removes genes whose perturbation responses are dominated by technical or biological noise, enabling the model to learn sharper regulatory relationships.